How NTNU weaved sustainability into their Business 101 course

 The Hubro team immediately got excited by the suggestion.
 We’ve since interviewed professors, done research on perspectives and theories on sustainability, and developed our own models.

-Now, just under a year after NTNU made their request, the Hubro Sustainable Business simulation is complete.
-In the coming weeks the first batch of more than 800 students will use the simulation in the Technology Management course.
+In just under a year after NTNU made their request, the Hubro Sustainable Business simulation was completed.
+And now more than 800 students have used the sustainability simulation in the Technology Management course.

-We look forward to implementing the new business simulation and feel confident that it will garner even more enthusiasm from the students.
+We look forward to implementing the new sustainability business simulation and feel confident that it will garner even more enthusiasm from the students in future courses.